 A hybrid service group is for replicated data clusters and is a combination of the failover and parallel service groups.
-It behaves as a failover group within a system zone and a parallel group across system zones.
+It behaves as a failover group within a system zone or site and a parallel group across system zones or site.

 A hybrid service group cannot fail over across system zones.
-VCS allows a switch operation on a hybrid group only if both systems are within the same system zone.
+VCS allows a switch operation on a hybrid group only if both systems are within the same system zone or site.
 If no systems exist within a zone for failover, VCS calls the nofailover trigger on the lowest numbered node.
-Hybrid service groups adhere to the same rules governing group dependencies as do parallel groups.

-See "About the nofailover event trigger" on page 454.
+See "About the nofailover event trigger" on page 433.